Jake Muzzin: Toronto Maple Leafs

 On January 28, 2019, with the Kings one point from last place in the league standings, Muzzin was traded to the Toronto Maple Leafs in exchange for forward Carl Grundström, the playing rights to Sean Durzi, and Toronto's first-round pick in the 2019 NHL Entry Draft.
 He finished the season with 37 points, split between the Kings and Leafs.

 On February 24, 2020, Muzzin agreed to a four-year, $22.5 million contract extension with the Maple Leafs.

 During the 2021–22 season, Muzzin suffered two concussions within a span of a month.
 The first concussion occurred on January 15, 2022, in a game against the St. Louis Blues, when Muzzin was checked into the boards by Blues forward Klim Kostin.
 He missed seven games as a result.
 The second happened after a collision with Chris Wideman of the Montreal Canadiens on February 21, 2022 (his 33rd birthday).
 Muzzin did not return to the ice until April 2022 and played for the Leafs in the playoffs.

 The following season, after appearing in only four games, Muzzin injured his spine after colliding with Arizona Coyotes forward Clayton Keller, and was placed on the injured reserve once again.
 He was later ruled out for the rest of the season on February 22, 2023.

+Muzzin remained on injured reserve to start the 2023–24 season, with new Maple Leafs general manager Brad Treliving confirming in late September 2023 that Muzzin would miss the entire season due to his spinal injury suffered the prior year.
+Despite not officially retiring, Muzzin later joined the Maple Leafs' front office in early October as a professional scout.
+He was elevated the following year to their player development division.

 International play

-Muzzin has represented Canada at the 2015 IIHF World Championship and 2016 World Cup of Hockey, winning gold in both.
+Muzzin has represented Canada national team at the 2015 IIHF World Championship and 2016 World Cup of Hockey, winning gold in both competitions.